XRHeath Developer API Documentation

 }

-4. Once the session is uploaded correctly to our servers it will be visualized in our web portal to the client.
+2. The "server_url" and “patient_ID” will be used for the POST API call.
+Once the session is uploaded correctly to our servers, it will be visible to the client in our web portal based on their patient_ID.

 Headers

-• Content-type
+Content-type

 application/x-www-form-urlencoded or application/json